 And the same may be applied to the heir of a tenant to any other Lord, who held under him by a like tenure; tho such only, who held immediately of the crown, will be considered here, as they alone came under the cognizance of this court.

 SIR Henry Spelman therefore thinks, that this wardship had its first rise in England at the Norman conquest; and that it was a branch of the feudal law then introduced among us5.
 Nor does my Lord Coke attempt to carry it higher6.
 And indeed this tenure seems to suit best with such governments, as were both founded, and supported afterwards, by military power.
 As to the nature of a feude, Cujacius thus defines it.
-Feudum (sais he) est jus praedio alieno in perpetuum utendi fruendi, quod pro beneficio dominus dat ea lege, ut qui accipit, sibi fidem et militia munus aliudve servitium exhibeat7. [translation to be completed] By his calling it, jus praedio alieno in perpetuum utendi fruendi, it seems to have some affinity with what the Roman law calls an emphyteufis8.
+Feudum (sais he) est jus praedio alieno in perpetuum utendi fruendi, quod pro beneficio dominus dat ea lege, ut qui accipit, sibi fidem et militiae munus aliudve servitium exhibeat7.
+[A fief (says he) is the right to use and enjoy another’s estate in perpetuity, which a lord grants as a benefice on the condition that he who accepts it tender him loyalty and military service or another service.]
+By his calling it, jus praedio alieno in perpetuum utendi fruendi, it seems to have some affinity with what the Roman law calls an emphyteusis8.
 But since nothing appears in the general notion of a feude, as here described, which implies in it the wardship of the body; some have supposed, that, altho we might receive this also first from the Normans, yet strictly speaking not as a part of the feudal law9.

 1Spelman.
 Glossar. in voc.
 Werde.

 2Dissert. ad Flet. cap. iv. §4.

 3Leg.
 6. pag.
 8. Ed.
 D. Wilkins, 1721.